 - One foot of water will float many vehicles.

-- Two feet of rushing water can carry away most vehicles including sport utility vehicles (SUVs) and pick-up trucks.
+- Two feet of rushing water can carry away most vehicles—including SUVs and pick-up trucks.

 After a Flood